flrs/visavail/README.md

 Demo
 ----
 A demo of Visavail.js in action is displayed at [http://bit.ly/1tevllL](http://bit.ly/1tevllL).
-The source code of the demo is shown in [example.htm](example.htm).
+The source code of the demo is shown in [examples/example_basic.htm](example_basic.htm).

 Usage
 -----
-Input data format, display style and implementation have to be considered for using the Visavail.js library successfully.
-An example is provided in the file [example.htm](example.htm).
-The source code of this file is explained below.
+Input data format, display style and dependencies have to be considered for using the Visavail.js library successfully.
+The respective code snippets are explained below.

 ### Input Data Format
 The input to the Visavail.js library is a JSON-like structure.
 The below code comments point out the elements that should be included in the input data.